hlt-mt/FBK-fairseq/fbk_works/SUBTITLE_SEGMENTER_AACL2022.md

       --max-tokens 25000 --beam 5 --scoring sacrebleu \
       --results-path ${SAVE_DIR}
 ```
-where `LANG` is the language selected for inference (in our paper, Spanish or es and Dutch or nl for the zero-shot
-results) and `CHECKPOINT_FILENAME` is the file containing the average of the checkpoints of the previous step.
+where `LANG` is the language selected for inference and `CHECKPOINT_FILENAME` is the file containing the average of the checkpoints of the previous step.

 Please use [sacrebleu](https://github.com/mjpost/sacrebleu) to obtain BLEU scores and
 [EvalSubtitle](https://github.com/fyvo/EvalSubtitle) to obtain Sigma and CPL.